Institute: New edition of Hitler's manifesto will expose his "lies, half-truths and vicious tirades"

-It will not appear in its original form but will be heavily annotated to expose the "lies, half-truths and vicious tirades," the institute says, behind a Nazi vision of racist hostility that ended in the deaths of tens of millions of people in World War II
+It is not appearing in its original form but is heavily annotated to expose the “lies, half-truths and vicious tirades,” the institute said, behind a Nazi vision of racist hostility that ended in the deaths of tens of millions of people in World War II.

-Republication is possible in Germany because the copyright on "Mein Kampf" ("My Struggle") runs out on December 31, 70 years after Hitler's death.
+Republication is possible in Germany because the copyright on “Mein Kampf” (“My Struggle”) ran out on December 31, 70 years after Hitler’s death.

 At the end of World War II, the Allies transferred the copyright to the German state of Bavaria, which applied it to enforce a ban on reprints.

 With the copyright gone, the historians saw themselves obliged to be the ones to republish.
 Their version holds meticulously documented hindsight into Nazi terror up as a mirror to the party’s original declared intents.
 It wanted to spoil these to those who may still feel attracted to them today.

 “It seeks to thoroughly deconstruct Hitler’s propaganda in a lasting manner and thus to undermine the still effective symbolic power of the book,” the Institute for Contemporary History said.

 The rantings of a madman may not have been of historic interest had they not become gruesome reality, the institute said.
 Hitler declared ahead of time in a unique way what horrors he would unleash on Europe, Jews and other minorities, and the world.

 “Mein Kampf” was originally around 600 pages long, and the book sported Hitler’s photo with the title splashed across a red background.

 The annotations swell the institute’s version, which is titled “Hitler, mein Kampf” (subtitle: “A critical edition”) to about 2,000 pages.
 Its cover is a dreary gray in gray with no artwork.